BalancerMaxis/multisig-ops/docs/Authorizer/vault_permissions.md

 - setRelayerApproval : Approve another relayer on the user’s behalf ([user must still provide a signed message](https://github.com/balancer-labs/balancer-v2-monorepo/blob/63ffcf2018b02c038041540e4984bc6dd4a8c89c/pkg/vault/contracts/VaultAuthorization.sol#L96)).

 Because of heavy space optimizations in the vault source code, it is not obvious that these are the calls that participate in this context at glance.
 A third party review of the code that revealed this context better would make a nice Balancer Grant.

+### So what does it mean to approve a Relayer
+Functionally, if a relayer is approved both by Governance and an address the relayer can access all of the addresses vault positions as well as all ERC20 token approvals granted by the address to the vault contract.

+Balancer relayers undergo strict security reviews and audits before authorizing relayers, but both users and multisigners should still take a minute to think about these transactions before executing.